 (Please place Fig. 3 here, figure width at 12 cm)

 Serial thin sections demonstrated that some labeled aggregates were clearly not part of synapses, and many axons containing these labeled aggregates did not even come in contact with dendrites (Fig. 4; Additional File 4).
-Thus, the aggregation of these labeled vesicles/vacuoles was intrinsic to axon and not induced by external contact with dendritic elements.
+Thus, the aggregation of these labeled vesicles/vacuoles was intrinsic to the axon and not induced by external contact with dendritic elements.
 Some of these aggregates consisted mostly of tubular vesicular structures (aggregate “a” in Fig. 4), and others mostly of SV-like vesicles (aggregate “c” in Fig. 4).
 Interestingly, clathrin-coated vesicles were often seen among both types of labeled aggregates (thick arrows in Fig. 4), indicating active endocytosis near both types.
-Due to crowding of the vesicles/vacuoles, it is difficult to discern whether clathrin-coated vesicles were specifically labeled.
-However, on occasion, some coated vesicles appeared to be labeled (arrow in Additional File 4, section #4).
+Due to crowding of the vesicles/vacuoles, it is difficult to discern whether clathrin-coated vesicles were specifically labeled, though some coated vesicles appeared to be labeled (arrow in Additional File 4, section #4).

 (Please place Fig. 4 here, figure width at 8.5 cm)